 Hello!
-I'm Jordan, a Computer Science Senior and searching for full time employment starting January 2025.
+I'm Jordan, a recent BSCS graduate and searching for full time employment starting January 2025.
+I am currently working towards my MSCS (Computational Perception and Robotics Specialization).
 Explore my portfolio to learn more about my education, skills, experiences, and affiliations.

 Under my leadership as the Team Leader and Product Owner, a team of 6 students developed the Live Sports Display project with a focus on delivering a real-time sports visualization experience.
 This project, built on a Django framework and developed in Visual Studio Code, is hosted on Heroku, a cloud-based application service.
 Utilizing tesseract-OCR for intelligent image analysis, our web application processes user-uploaded screenshots of fantasy basketball teams.
 This data is then conveyed through SSH to a Raspberry Pi, driving the 3 ws2812b LED panels.
 To manage this process efficiently, we employed Celery with Redis to handle asynchronous task execution, ensuring a responsive and scalable system.
 While the project's core functionality is operational, we continue to work and aim to have this finished by May 2024.
 We will enhance the user interface and construct a 3D printed case for the hardware components.
 Please contact me for a longer video or explanation as GitHub only supports files less than 25 MB.